-- 9. Where a prescribed business cannot comply with any of regulations 4(3)(a) to (d) it must - - (a) in the case of an existing business relationship, terminate that business relationship, - (b) in the case of a proposed business relationship or occasional transaction, not enter into that business relationship or carry out that occasional transaction with the client, and - (c) consider whether a disclosure must be made pursuant to Part I of the Disclosure Law or section 12 of the Terrorism Law.
+- 9. Where a prescribed business can not comply with any of regulation 4(3)(a) to (d) it must - - (a) in the case of an existing business relationship, terminate that business relationship, - (b) in the case of a proposed business relationship or occasional transaction, not enter into that business relationship or carry out that occasional transaction with the client, and - (c) consider whether a disclosure must be made pursuant to Part I of the Disclosure Law or section 12 of the Terrorism Law.

-- 10. (1) In the circumstances set out in paragraph (2), a prescribed business may accept a written confirmation of identity and other matters from an introducer in relation to the requirements of regulation 4(3)(a) to (e) provided that - - (a) the prescribed business also requires copies of identification data and any other relevant documentation to be made available by the introducer to the prescribed business upon request and without delay, and - (b) the introducer, subject to limited exceptions provided for in chapter 4 of the Handbook, keeps such identification data and documents.

-(2) The circumstances referred to in paragraph (1) are that the introducer - which both the introducer and the receiving prescribed business are members, falls within subparagraph (a), and

-- (a) is an appendix C business, or - (b) is either an overseas branch, or a member, of the same group of bodies corporate as, the prescribed business with which it is entering into the business relationship ("receiving prescribed business"), and - - (i) the ultimate parent body corporate of the group of bodies corporate of

-- (ii) the introducer and the receiving prescribed business are subject to effective policies, procedures and controls on countering money laundering and terrorist financing of that group of bodies corporate. - (3) Notwithstanding paragraph (1), where reliance is placed upon the introducer the responsibility for complying with the relevant provisions of regulation 4 remains with the receiving prescribed business.
+- 10.(1) In the circumstances set out in paragraph (2), a prescribed business may accept a written confirmation of identity and other matters from an introducer in relation to the requirements of regulation 4(3)(a) to (e) provided that - - (a) the prescribed business also requires copies of identification data and any other relevant documentation to be made available by the introducer to the prescribed business upon request and without delay, and - (b) the introducer keeps such identification data and documents. - (2) The circumstances referred to in paragraph (1) are that the introducer - - (a) is an Appendix C business, or - (b) is either an overseas branch of, or a member of the same group of bodies corporate as, the prescribed business with which it is entering into the business relationship ("receiving prescribed business"), and - - (i) the ultimate parent body corporate of the group of bodies corporate of which both the introducer and the receiving prescribed business are members, falls within paragraph (2)(a), - (ii) the conduct of the introducer is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such a business, and - (iii) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (ii), by the Commission or an overseas regulatory authority. - (3) Notwithstanding paragraph (1), where reliance is placed upon the introducer the responsibility for complying with the relevant provisions of regulation 4 remains with the receiving prescribed business.

-4. CLIENT DUE DILIGENCE
+4 CLIENT DUE DILIGENCE